survivejs/webpack-book/manuscript/04_what_is_webpack.md

 With webpack, you can inject a hash to each bundle name (e.g., *app.d587bbd6.js*) to invalidate bundles on the client side as changes are made.
 Bundle-splitting allows the client to reload only a small part of the data in the ideal case.

-Unfortunately, this isn't as easy as I would like, but it's manageable assuming you understand the possible setups well enough.

 ## Loaders and Plugins

 All these smaller features add up.
 Surprisingly, you can get many things done out of the box.
 If you are missing something, there are loaders and plugins available that allow you to go further.